 There are no legislative mandates to use the specific model policies and procedures developed by the DCJS Virginia Center for School and Campus Safety.
-However, school division policies must be consistent with the model policies developed by DCJS in accordance with the Code of Virginia § 9.1-184.
-The DCJS model is a synthesis of best practices in threat assessment and adheres to required legislation.
+However, school division policies must be consistent with the model policies developed by DCJS in accordance with § 9.1-184.
+The DCJS model is a synthesis of best practices in threat assessment, and adheres to required legislation.